FStarLang/FStar/INSTALL.md

         $ make -j6 -C examples
         $ echo $?    # non-zero means build failed! scroll up for error message!

+   Note: This step currently has a dependency on having [KreMLin](https://github.com/FStarLang/kremlin)
+         installed and the `KREMLIN_HOME` variable pointing to its location.

    Note: On Linux if you get a file descriptor exhaustion error that looks
          like this `Unix.Unix_error(Unix.ENOMEM, "fork", "")`
          you can increase the limits with `ulimit -n 4000`.